sandrina-p/portfolio_v3/LEARNINGS.md

 ## CSS

 - Horizontal content: Use grid as parent and flex as child. it will grow horizontally forever.
+- Place multiples texts in the same line without position absolute.

 ## VSCode